ashik0401/query-nest/b11a11-server-side-ashik0401/README.md

 - User state maintained on route reloads using cookies and JWT.

 ### Core Functionality
-- Add Query: Authenticated users can submit queries about unsatisfactory products.
+- **Add Query**: Authenticated users can submit queries about unsatisfactory products.
-- My Queries: Users can view, update, and delete their own queries.
+- **My Queries**: Users can view, update, and delete their own queries.
-- All Queries: View all user queries with search and layout toggle features.
+- **All Queries**: View all user queries with search and layout toggle features.
-- Query Details: See query details and user information, and add/view recommendations.
+- **Query Details**: See query details and user information, and add/view recommendations.
-- Add Recommendations: Suggest better alternatives with reasons and media.
+- **Add Recommendations**: Suggest better alternatives with reasons and media.
-- My Recommendations: View and delete personal recommendations.
+- **My Recommendations**: View and delete personal recommendations.
-- Recommendations For Me: View recommendations made by others for your queries.
+- **Recommendations For Me**: View recommendations made by others for your queries.

 ### Extra Home Page Components
-- TrendingDiscussions: Highlights popular discussions.
+- **TrendingDiscussions**: Highlights popular discussions.
-- WhyChooseUs: Emphasizes the platform's value and vision.
+- **WhyChooseUs**: Emphasizes the platform's value and vision.

 ### UI/UX
 - Beautiful, responsive design for mobile, tablet, and desktop.